yurybikuzin/dominator_q-n-a/how_to_flatten_SignalVec_of_Signal.md

-## Question "How to flatten SignalVec of Signal"
+## How to flatten SignalVec of Signal?

 I have following mod:
 ```